LoaderB0T/data-mirror/README.md

 ## Motivation 💥

-**data-sync.js** is a tool to synchronize data.
+**data-mirror** is a tool to synchronize data.
 It is extensible and can be used in various scenarios.
 Out of the box, it provides ways to synchronize within one window or across multiple tabs or windows (browser contexts).

 ## Features 🔥